MehmetAliAlpergun/SpotLightXamarin/README.md

 # SpotLightXamarin

-Library that highlights ui components for tutorials or walkthroughs
+Xamarin Android Library that highlights ui components for tutorials or walkthroughs

 Spotlight
 --------